Red Light Cameras: How They Work and Where They are Located!

 These cameras have been around for decades, but their use has grown significantly in recent years.
 Since the early 2000s, the number of municipalities using red light cameras has increased by 400%, with more than 6,000 communities using them in the U.S. today.

 Most red light cameras are installed at intersections with high traffic signal violations, particularly right-on-red violations.
-They’re timing is activated when the yellow light turns red and there is still a car moving through the intersection.
+Their timing is activated when the yellow light turns red, and there is still a car moving through the intersection.

 What Triggers the Cameras?

 The technologies vary but they all come down to the same purpose – to catch a light-runner.
-The specific technology uses is called an induction-loop trigger (discussed in the next section), which is located under the road not too far away from the crosswalk.
+The specific technology used is called an induction-loop trigger (discussed in the next section), which is located under the road, not too far away from the crosswalk.
 Yep, there is a device on the road that is synced with the camera.

 This device constantly monitors the cars as they cross the road.
-If a car sets crosses into the intersection when the light is red, it will trigger the camera and subsequently, the computer will take two pictures.
-The first photography is of the car when it reaches the crosswalk and if there is no crosswalk, then the measured edge of the intersection and the second photo is taken when the the car in the middle of the intersection.
+If a car crosses into the intersection when the light is red, it will trigger the camera, and subsequently, the computer will take two pictures.
+The first photo is of the car when it reaches the crosswalk, and if there is no crosswalk, then the measured edge of the intersection, and the second photo is taken when the car in the middle of the intersection.
 Of course, there is no second picture taken if the car stops and doesn’t continue on when the light is red.

 In some states, the actual driver can be held responsible.
 In this situation, there will be a second camera in front of the car, so that the driver’s face can be clearly photographed.
 In Long Island and New York State, it is the owner of the vehicle that is held responsible regardless of who is driving the car.